intel/x86-simd-sort/src/README.md

 C++ header file library for SIMD based 16-bit, 32-bit and 64-bit data type sorting algorithms on x86 processors.
-We currently have AVX-512 and AVX2 (32-bit and 64-bit only) based implementation of quicksort, quickselect & partialsort and AVX-512 implementations of argsort, argselect and key-value sort.
+We currently have AVX-512 and AVX2 (32-bit and 64-bit only) based implementation of quicksort, quickselect, partialsort, argsort, argselect & key-value sort.
 The following API's are currently supported:

 #### Quicksort